Jason-Duffy/AVRly/content/anatomy-of-embedded-firmware/Anatomy.md

 # extra arguments to avrdude: baud rate, chip type, -F flag, etc.
 PROGRAMMER_ARGS = -b 19200 -P /dev/tty.usbmodem141201
 ```
-If you add a new recipe for users to invoke from terminal, document is by adding it to the `help` recipe at the bottom of the [template file][Makefile_Template_URL].
+If you add a new recipe for users to invoke from terminal, document it by adding it to the `help` recipe at the bottom of the Makefile.

 ## Templates